syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/hierarchy-grid.md

 ## Expand all by external button

-The Hierarchy Grid in the Syncfusion ASP.NET MVC Grid component allows you to expand all child grid rows using an external button.
+The Hierarchy Grid in the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC Grid component allows you to expand all child grid rows using an external button.
 This feature provides you with a convenient overview of all the hierarchical data within the grid, eliminating the need to manually expand each row individually.

 By default, Grid renders all child grid rows in collapsed state.
 To expand all child grid rows in the Grid using an external button, you can utilize the `expandAll` method provided by the DetailRow module.
 Similarly, to collapse all grid rows, you can use the `collapseAll` method.